 Lendela’s platform was designed to simplify the process of a loan application as you do not have to submit multiple applications to compare multiple options and get your approval.
 Here is how it works:

-- The applications are pushed to different banks and licensed moneylenders who, in return, come back with their offers.
+The applications are pushed to different banks and financial institutions who, in return, come back with their offers.
 These offers are pre-approved and calculated based on your monthly and annual income.

 The best personal loan in Singapore is the one that comes with low interest rates, but how do you get it?
 First, you must understand the different interest rates on the credit, including the effective interest rates (EIR), zero interest rates, and advertised rates, to avoid getting carried away by the advertised rates and forgetting other charges.